arlemoine/CMPS401/Docs/git_setup.md

 cd Projects/
 ```

-3. Clone the GitHub repository to your VM
+3. Clone the GitHub repository to your VM.
+This may require authentication.

 ```bash
 # Clone the repository to your VM